Album Playlists + Search Tool integration

 E.g.: The Library contains say 40K songs.
 I add one filter: Year = 2017.
 Then another filter, Genre = Jazz, then another filter: Title contains "HD FLAC".
 Then I sort based on Album (or ideally Date Added) and enqueue the result (or send it to another playlist.

-#5 Updated by Ari Ar over 1 year ago
+#5 Updated by Ari Ar almost 2 years ago

 Sounds like Filters are coming then - thanks!